rladies/rladiesguide/content/organization/intro/expenses/index.en.md

 We are piloting using [Open Collective](https://opencollective.com/) -- the results of the pilot are not in yet.

-## Expenses reimbursed by the globlal organization
+## Expenses reimbursed by the global organization

 Subject to **availability of funding and after discussion with the finance team**, expenses can be reimbursed.